zrepl/zrepl/docs/installation.rst

 Packages
 --------

-zrepl releases are signed & tagged by the author in the git repository.
+zrepl source releases are signed & tagged by the author in the git repository.
 Your OS vendor may provide binary packages of zrepl through the package manager.
+Additionally, `binary releases`_ are provided on GitHub.
 The following list may be incomplete, feel free to submit a PR with an update:

 .. list-table::